'Truth hurts': Sask. Trump supporters say deep down you like him too | CBC News

 Trump represents 'worst elements' of U.S.: professor

-Greg Poelzer, a political science professor at the University of Saskatchewan, said he was surprised by how opposed to Trump the survey fpund Saskatchewan to be.
+Greg Poelzer, a political science professor at the University of Saskatchewan, said he was surprised by how opposed to Trump the survey found Saskatchewan to be.

 "He embodies, I think for a lot of Canadians and people in Saskatchewan, all the worst elements that exist in the United States," said Poelzer.